colefichter/DistributedMapReduce3/README.md

 Map Reduce Server (MRS) version 2
 =================================

+A tutorial for this project can be found at [http://erlang-tutorials.colefichter.ca/mapreduce1.html](http://erlang-tutorials.colefichter.ca/mapreduce3.html).

 This project is a fully distributed version of [DistributedMapReduce](https://github.com/colefichter/DistributedMapReduce).
 It uses resource discovery within a cluster to operate in a fully peer-to-peer style, rather than using the master/slave configuration of the original project.

 This project is a demonstration of how to implement a simple map-reduce system in Erlang/OTP.
 It's not intended to be used as a production system (indeed, it doesn't even have error handling).
 The purpose is purely educational.